tjschweitzer/120-work/HW-7/readme.md

 function draw() {
-// Movement of center of the ball is calulated then added to the balls x and y vars
+// Movement of center of the ball is calculated then added to the balls x and y vars
     ball.x += ball.delta_x * ball.scale_x;
     ball.y += ball.delta_y * ball.scale_y;